What Is An Inflammation?

 Your immune system is activated when your body detects something strange, such as invading bacteria, viruses, pollen or chemicals, as well as certain foods such as white flour (think white bread), fried foods, sugary drinks or red meat.
 Refined carbs raise blood sugar levels and promote inflammation that may lead to disease.
 This often causes a process called inflammation.
 Temporary inflammatory foci that target truly threatening intruders such as pathogens, protect your health.

 Sometimes the inflammation lasts longer and becomes chronic.
-An important function in the development of inflammation is the free radicals.
-Example highly reactive oxygen molecules that damage important biomolecules, such as proteins, fats or your genetic material.
-These radicals can be neutralised by substances (so-called ‘antioxidants’) in foods.
+An important function in the development of inflammation is the free radicals, for example highly reactive oxygen molecules that damage important biomolecules, such as proteins, fats or your genetic material.
+These radicals can be neutralised by substances (so-called ‘antioxidants') in foods.

 Inflammations are Essential